 Delivery exceptions or shipment delays happen when a scheduled delivery date is changed because of unforeseen circumstances.
 A delivery exception occurs when brands are unable to fulfill their delivery commitment.

-In simple words, delivery exception takes place when the order is not delivered at the estimated time owing to unexpected issue during transit.
+In simple words, a delivery exception takes place when the order is not delivered at the estimated time owing to an unexpected issue during transit.

 Some important statistics show what customers think about delivery exceptions:

 - Nearly 98% of customers decide their brand loyalty based on their delivery experience.
 Studies show that customers usually understand that such issues may happen.
 They just want to know that they will receive full support from the brand if a delivery goes wrong.